Which Tech Career Is Right For Me in 2026?

 And that's where the threat is.
 It's not the tools stealing your job - it's the people who can use these tools also that will be in higher demand.

-The tools can only do a rough approximation and help with coding.
-It still needs a human element to make sure it works, and to think outside of the box.
+The tools can only do a rough approximation and help with coding (or other tasks), but it still needs a human element to make sure it works, and to think outside of the box.
+That's why we're so focused on teaching people how to use AI tools alongside their career paths here.

-You can literally learn to do this in 5-12 months, and change the rest of your entire life.
+We shared this before, but some people learn in their 80s, and you can literally learn to do this in 5-12 months, and change the rest of your entire life.

 Sure, it's extra work now to learn and get started, but just take a second to do the math on the impact it could have for you.